Overview

 ...

-This preference not only configures CUDA.jl to use a local toolkit, it also prevents downloading any artifact, so it may be interesting to set this preference before ever importing CUDA.jl (e.g., by putting this preference file in a system-wide depot).
+The preference local = "true" under CUDA_Runtime_jll not only configures CUDA.jl to use a local toolkit, it also prevents downloading any artifact, so it may be interesting to set this preference before ever importing CUDA.jl (e.g., by putting a LocalPreferences.toml file in a system-wide depot).

 If CUDA.jl doesn't properly detect your local toolkit, it may be that certain libraries or binaries aren't on a globally-discoverable path.
 For more information, run Julia with the JULIA_DEBUG environment variable set to CUDA_Runtime_Discovery.